openvinotoolkit/open_model_zoo/models/public/deep-speech-v0.5.0/deep-speech-v0.5.0.md

 ### Original Model

 The output contain predicted sentence for audio(speech) which decode from ctc beam search decoder.
-The model was trained on the IMIT Acoustic-Phonetic Continuous Speech Corpus for 16-bit, 16 kHz, mono-channel WAVE audio files.
+The model was trained on the LibriSpeech clean test corpus for 16-bit, 16 kHz, mono-channel WAVE audio files.

 ### Converted Model

 The output contain predicted sentence for audio(speech) which decode from ctc beam search decoder.
-The model was trained on the IMIT Acoustic-Phonetic Continuous Speech Corpus for 16-bit, 16 kHz, mono-channel WAVE audio files.
+The model was trained on the LibriSpeech clean test corpus for 16-bit, 16 kHz, mono-channel WAVE audio files.

 ## Legal Information